-If you are a noncitizen of the U.S. and have been convicted of a crime—nearly any crime—there’s a serious possibility that you could be deported (removed) from the United States.
+If you are a noncitizen of the United States and have been convicted of a crime—nearly any crime—there's a serious possibility that you could be deported (removed) from the United States.
 This is true whether or not you are here in lawful status.
-You might hold a valid visa, or be a lawful permanent resident (green card holder), but you can still be deported for a crime.
-(If you’re not in lawful status in the U.S., you can of course be deported on that basis alone.)
+Foreign-born people with valid visas as well as lawful permanent residents (green card holders) can still be deported for crimes.
+(If you're not in lawful status in the U.S., you can of course be deported on that basis alone.)

 Ideally, you should have consulted with an immigration attorney soon after the arrest, to get advice on how to negotiate with the prosecutor so that your conviction (if it was unavoidable) has the least possible effect on your immigration status.
 Whether or not that happened, we're going to assume that the conviction is now a done deal; it's on your record, and now it's time to look into the basics of the legal analysis that must happen next.

 U.S. immigration law contains a long list of grounds of deportability—that is, reasons a person can be removed from the United States.
 (See Grounds of Deportability: When Legal U.S. Residents Can Be Removed.)
 Crimes comprise a large part of that list.